 It's one of those recipes that I love making because the mental reward boosts are just as soul-filling as each chocolaty, banana-filled bite.

-Share this grain and gluten free chocolate chip banana bread with those who are repeated mood uplifters in your life.
+Share this gluten free chocolate chip banana bread with those who are repeated mood uplifters in your life.
 Much food love, and see y'all on the yum side...

 Note: This post was published originally on January 7, 2017 and republished on February 24, 2021 and July 11, 2022.

 - Preheat oven to 350 degrees F.

 - Grease a 10-inch cast iron skillet with the butter or oil.
 Set aside.

 - Mash bananas with a fork or potato masher in the bottom of the bowl of an electric mixer.

 - Add eggs, butter, vanilla extract, baking soda, and sugar.
 Beat over low speed for about 1 minute.

 - Add the almond flour, cassava flour and cinnamon.
 Beat over medium speed for about 90 seconds.